Karrot96/DevOps-Course-Starter/README.md

 then navigate to http://localhost:5000

 ## Docker
-To run production version of docker
+To run production version of docker locally use the following.
+Then navigate to http://localhost:8003

 ```bash
 docker build --target production --tag todo-app:prod .
 docker run -d --env-file {Location of env file} -p 8003:8003 todo-app:prod
 ```

 To run development version in docker on linux using port 80.